500BC-500AD at Bournemouth 2021

 The Indian's hope to be playing the role of a diversionary force who daringly escape unscathed at the end of the battle was starting to recede rapidly, as a wall of poor quality but stodgy nonsense ambled carefully towards them

-As the streets of Kilmanock filled with laughter for the festival of Murrayfield Stadium's Glaswegian Northern Lights, the Nubian skirmishers had done pretty much all they could to sort out a decent attack on the thin film of light bowmen covering the enemy elephants
+Driven forward by fevered dreams of Murrayfield Stadium's deep fried Old Firm Derby scarf, the Nubian skirmishers had done pretty much all they could to sort out a decent attack on the thin film of light bowmen covering the enemy elephants

 Sadly however, even they could not guarantee victory against what was apparently still some remnant 6th Edition Indian foot armed with 2HCW.
 The bowmen stood firm, flummoxing both sides as to what to do next!